QBI-Software/NEURON-tutorial/lessons/simple.md

 1. Now in the **RunControl** window, click **Init &amp; Run**

 <div class="alert alert-warning">
-<p>Voila!
-Have a look in the graph and you should see your neuron respond to the current.</p>
+<p>Have a look in the graph and you should see your neuron respond to the current.</p>
 </div>

 ![ap1]

-Because we are running in **Continuous Create** mode, you can make changes in **CellBuilder** and rerun the simulator to see the effect.
-You could try increasing the sodium current to allow the cell to first an action potential.
-However, lets make our neuron fire an action potential by increasing the current injection amplitude!
+Because we are running in **Continuous Create** mode, we will make changes in **CellBuilder** and rerun the simulator to see the effect of increasing the current injection amplitude.

 1. In the **PointProcess** window, change `0.6` to `1.0` in the `amp(nA)`
 1. Now rerun in the **RunControl** window, by clicking **Init &amp; Run** and we get a lovely AP.